Review | How to track your ballot like a UPS package

 I did a double take: For once, there’s a new use for technology that might build confidence in our democracy, rather than tear it down.

 Turns out, California isn’t alone.
 Gearing up for the largest vote-by-mail election in American history, a patchwork of local officials in all but about seven states have invested in some form of ballot-tracking tech.
-It will be available in the District of Columbia, most of Virginia, Maryland, Colorado and North Carolina and parts of Florida, Illinois, Michigan, North Carolina, Ohio, Oregon and South Carolina, just to name a few.
+It will be available in the District of Columbia, most of Virginia, Maryland, Colorado and North Carolina, and parts of Florida, Illinois, Michigan, North Carolina, Ohio, Oregon and South Carolina, just to name a few.
 To find out if you’ve got access where you vote, check out The Washington Post’s handy interactive guide to voting in 2020.

 There’s one important thing to know: You need to seek out ballot tracking, either by logging into a website or signing up for alerts — likely separate from registering to vote or requesting an absentee ballot.